 Preparing for the decision

-Women and families considering termination of pregnancy should be aware of the counseling and support resources available to them.
-Many clinics and doctors offer counseling services to help women and families make informed decisions and prepare for the procedure.
-Preparation may include physical examination, blood tests, ultrasound, emotional counseling, and support groups.
+Women and families considering termination of pregnancy should be aware of the counselling and support resources available to them.
+Many clinics and doctors offer counselling services to help women and families make informed decisions and prepare for the procedure.
+Preparation may include physical examination, blood tests, ultrasound, emotional counselling, and support groups.

 Making the decision